TOP OFFICER Jennifer Miller, DMCP

 AVERAGE NUMBER OF PROGRAMS PER YEAR 1,500 plus

-TOP OFFICERS Melissa Aupperle, Debby Jacobs Felker, Josh Ford
+TOP OFFICERS Melissa Aupperle, Chris Coaley, Debby Jacobs Felker, Allison Hart

 AVERAGE NUMBER OF PROGRAMS PER YEAR 370 to 400

 CAPABILITIES In operation since 1990, Destinations by Design provides high-quality destination management, event and design services to the incentive and corporate markets.
 Recent clients include Fortune 500 companies as well as major hotels and casinos in Las Vegas.
-Now 100 percent employee owned, DBD operates a 130,000-plus-square-foot facility, which supports both current business and future growth.
-The space is home to the company's more than 100 employees with all departments--warehouse, floral studio, design studio, entertainment, sales and operations--under one roof.
+Now 100 percent employee owned, DBD operates a 130,000-plus-square-foot facility, which supports both current business and growth for the future.
+The space is home to the company’s more than 100 employees with all departments--warehouse, floral studio, design studio, entertainment, sales and operations--under one roof.

 TRENDS TO WATCH DBD is proud of its hometown: “One reason Las Vegas is a top choice, year after year, is that there is always something new to see and experience,” management says.
 “Our resort and business partners continually invest in improvements to keep the destination fresh and appealing to business travelers.”

 AVERAGE NUMBER OF PROGRAMS PER YEAR 1,000 to 1,500

 CAPABILITIES This network includes 13 DMC companies covering 140 destinations over five continents, management says.
 “Our strength lies in our professional employees who have knowledge of their destinations, latest industry trends, preserving the environment, their customers’ needs and have long-lasting relationships with their partners and vendors.
 We can offer flexibility across our network because we truly are ‘one group,’ aware of each of our companies’ specialties.”